 Working Group Issues and Topics for Plenary Preparation

 WGISS Chair Richard Moreno (CNES) provided an update on a number of WGISS activities, including the status of the Recovery Observatory (addressing CEOS Work Plan action DATA-04).
-He also reviewed the status of the CEOS Internal Directory Name (IDN) service.
+He also reviewed the status of the CEOS International Directory Network (IDN) service.